cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 # Learning Objectives
 Accessing a relational database from your Springboot application is likely to be an essential requirement for your application.
 This tutorial demonstrates how to create a Java application which accesses a relational database using Spring Boot's approach to JDBC.
-The application is destined to be deployed into a Liberty server, running in CICS.
+The application is designed to be deployed into a Liberty server, running in CICS.

 1. We will Create a Spring Boot app that uses JDBC and setup a Gradle/Maven build for this
 1. Use JDBC Template to access a data source